Bynaryman/bynaryman.github.io/_pages/about.md

 Hey there, I am Louis Ledoux (or Luis Eduardo Yves Ledoux Pardo for completeness), a PhD student at the [Barcelona Supercomputing Center (BSC)](https://www.bsc.es) and [Universitat Politècnica de Catalunya (UPC)](https://www.upc.edu).

 My academic focus is on floating-point arithmetic paradigms, spanning from high-level problems down to silicon implementation.
+I am familiar with systolic arrays for matrix multiplications, real numbers representation, automated pipeline on ASIC and FPGA technologies, but my interests go way beyond.

+My academic focus is on floating-point arithmetic paradigms, spanning from high-level problems down to silicon implementation.
+I am familiar with systolic arrays for matrix multiplications, real number representation, and automated pipelines on ASIC and FPGA technologies.
+However, my interests extend far beyond these areas.

-On a more daily basis, my hobbies include DJ-ing, producing music, and generally fusing art and science.
-As Ovid said, *"ars similis cassus."* I am also the lucky partner of the cutest cat ever, [Ada](https://en.wikipedia.org/wiki/Ada_Lovelace).
+On a more daily basis, my hobbies include DJ-ing, producing music, and more generally fusing art and science.
+I might have been too inspired by [Ovid's](https://en.wikipedia.org/wiki/Ovid) saying, *"ars similis cassus."* I am also the lucky partner of the cutest cat ever, [Ada](https://en.wikipedia.org/wiki/Ada_Lovelace), who you can see in the picture.